micheleberetta98/unibg-thesis-template/README.md

 - *I don't have make*

   Files can be compiled however you prefer (even when copied in Overleaf).
-Note that there can be some tricky cases, such as with TeXstudio (see further FAQ).
+  You can also use other IDEs, such as TeX Studio.

 - *I use Windows*